interworks/Example-Snowpark-Azure-Function/README.md

 ### Azure App Settings

 When deployed to Azure, this project relies on the following environment variables which should be [configured as App Settings](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal):

+### Azure Function: example_snowpark_azure_function

+This function is triggered directly using http and is not intended to be run regularly.
+The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
+Most notably, this particular function expects the Snowflake user's private key or password to be stored as plain text in the Azure App Settings.

 #### Azure App Setting: SNOWFLAKE_ACCOUNT